Jeevaranjani/Deep-learning-project-Automated-Diagnosis-of-Brain-Pathologies-Using-Deep-Learning-and-CT-Images/README.md

 Dataset

-The dataset for this project is available on Kaggle: CT Augmented Dataset for GSSOC This dataset contains labeled CT images categorized into three classes: aneurysm, cancer, and tumor.
+The dataset for this project is available on Kaggle:https://www.kaggle.com/datasets/sangemjayaprakash/gssoc-ct-augumented-ds This dataset contains labeled CT images categorized into three classes: aneurysm, cancer, and tumor.

 Project Structure